ABOUT THE PHOTOGRAPHER

 I enjoy the simple things in life.
 I am a person who is not motivated by money or fame.
 I am motivated by experiences and memories.
 My idea of a successful life is one that I can look back on later in the form of a photo album, re-living all the places I’ve traveled to and all the people I’ve met; all the cultures I learned about, and all the various aspects of life I’ve experienced.

 Why should you care about any of this?
 Because my photography style is an extension of my beliefs and values in life.
 I believe it is incredibly important that you know what my values are so you can in turn know what to expect with your wedding photography.
-And the things I value are:

 + I love to travel, and could take a trip every month for the rest of my life and still never get to see all I want to see.
 In 2019 I will be crossing a big one off my bucket list: 3 weeks in New Zealand.
 I love exploring and photographing the American West, and Pacific North West.
-Especially the areas around Yellowstone, Zion, the Grand Tetons, Olympic National Park, etc.
+Especially the areas around Yellowstone, Zion, the Grand Tetons, Olympic National Park, etc. I have been lucky enough to photograph weddings as far away as Alaska, and Playa Del Carmen Mexico.
+But nothing in Europe….yet.

-+ I grew up in Greenville, SC and have lived here most of my life.
++ I grew up in Greenville, SC and have lived here off-and-on for most of my life.
 Having a solid home base is important for being able to experience and learn about the world around us.
 If I were to move, I would probably choose Colorado or Oregon, which seem to fit my lifestyle and interests, but I have no plans anytime soon.

 + You don’t have to watch your language or what you talk about around me.
 I am impossible to offend, and you wouldn’t believe the things I have overheard at weddings.
 I believe life is too short to worry about being anything other than ‘you’.
 The more comfortable you are around me, the better your photos will be.